 Minnesota Perinatal Physicians

 Minnesota Perinatal Physicians, part of Allina Health, offers expert and personalized high-risk obstetrical care in the Upper Midwest.
-From diagnosis, treatment and pre-pregnancy to returning back home, we provide comprehensive, compassionate, seamless care for all maternal health concerns, pregnancy complications and fetal abnormalities.
+From diagnosis, treatment and pre-pregnancy to returning back home, we provide comprehensive, compassionate care for all maternal health concerns, pregnancy complications and fetal abnormalities.

 Perinatal Care at Minnesota Perinatal Physicians